Articles in this section

 • Reauthorize the Shopify connection if you use the Sync published scope from NetSuite to Shopify setting to sync scopes.

 • If you enable this setting after reauthorization, reauthorize the connection again to sync the scopes.
+For more information about the scopes settings, see Settings.

 Note